tewky/dvcalculator/README.txt

 **********************

-2020-07-29

-DV Calculator by tewky

-Supports Firefox and Chrome, including mobile devices.
+2023-10-27

+Updated with new rarity calculation.

 Thanks for using the DV Calculator!

 **********************

-Title: DV Calculator
+Title: Pokemon DV Calculator
 Description: A web browser application for calculating diversification values in generation 1 and 2 Pokemon games.
-Copyright (C) 2020 tewky @ github.com
+Copyright (C) 2023 tewky@github

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by